On the lookout for the best coffee in Hong Kong? This guide is just what you need to live your best coffee life

 Coco Espresso, 13-15 Jervois Street, Sheung Wan, Hong Kong

 18 Grams was one of the original bringers of espresso to Hong Kong and has made quite a name for itself throughout the region.
 Consistency is key here, as you are bound to get a stellar flat white and a perfectly executed long black every time you order.
-The bonus is the fact that the staff are super-friendly too and they have seven branches across town.
+The bonus is the fact that the staff are super-friendly too.

 As any coffee lover knows, one thing that pairs perfectly with a freshly brewed latte is a really good book.
 Thankfully, Kubrick in Yau Ma Tei offers both due to its location next to the bookshop at Broadway Cinematheque.
 Rich and creamy coffee is the flavour of the day here, with skilled baristas cranking out consistently good brews; it’s a great place for a lazy weekend.